 A type of comedy developed in Italy in the 16th and 17th centuries and characterized by improvisation from a standard plot outline and the use of stock characters, often in traditional masks and costumes.

-Origin: + dell'arte, of the guild, professional (from arte, art, craft, guild)
+- Italian commedia comedy dell'arte of the guild, professional (from arte art, craft, guild)

 From American Heritage Dictionary of the English Language, 5th Edition